benisrael29/cluster-setup/README.md

 2. The script will:
    - Install the SSH server
    - Configure SSH for secure remote access
-   - Open the necessary firewall ports
+   - Configure the firewall to allow SSH access from the local network only
+   - Block SSH access from the internet and other networks
    - Display connection information

-3. Connect from your personal PC using:
+3. Connect from your personal PC (which must be on the same local network) using:
    ```bash
    ssh username@master-node-ip
    ```